oliverschmidt/a2pico/demo/README.md

 out is to externally combine /DEVSEL, /IOSEL and /IOSTRB into a single ENBL line.
 This "&Phi;0 replacement" allows to reduce the state machine sampling to A0-A11 necessary for supporting an expansion ROM plus R/W (= 13 ports).

-The two spare GPIO ports in the GPIO0 - GPIO22 range are especially valuable as the GPIO26 - GPIO28 range can't be used by a built-in UART, only by a built-in I2C controller.
+The two spare GPIO ports in the GPIO0 - GPIO22 range are especially valuable as the GPIO26 - GPIO28 range can't be used by a UART, only by an I2C controller.

 This is the actual pinout for the demo program - the brackets mark usage ideas:
 | GPIO    | Usage     |